inmanta/inmanta-core/docs/reference/index.rst

 .. welcome

 Welcome to the Inmanta reference guide!
+FLAG REF

 Here we explain all the features and options of Inmanta.
 If you're just looking to get started with Inmanta, please check out the :doc:`../quickstart` guide.